seanboyce/ubiblio/README.md

 The output will be a 32-byte (64 character) hex string.
 Use it to populate the variable "SECRET_KEY"

 Next, since I don't feel like adding the whole user registration / lost password flow, go to the end of main.py.
 There some code commented out that defines user accounts.
 Change the passwords and uncomment the code.
-Run the application, and visit the /setip endpoint.
+Run the application, and visit the /setup endpoint.
 Now open main.py again and comment out the code or delete the whole block.
 The passwords are hashed in the DB, and not stored plaintext.
 Don't lose them.
+Although you can manually delete the user from the DB and add back the /setup endpoint to reset a password if you must.

 I realize this is a little inconvenient, but I wanted something fully self-hosted.
 Registration / password recovery depends on email, which is a pain to host myself.